navis-org/navis/README.md

 ## Contributing

+Want to contribute?
+Great, here is how!

+### Report bugs or request features
+Open an [issue](https://github.com/navis-org/navis/issues).
+For bug reports please make sure to include some code/data with a minimum example for us to reproduce the bug.

+### Contribute code
+We're always happy for people to contribute code - be it a small bug fix, a new feature or improved documentation/tutorials.

+Here's how you'd do it in a nutshell:

 1. Fork this repository
 2. `git clone` it to your local machine
 3. Install the full development dependencies with `pip install -r requirements.txt`